 More Thoughts About the Tour

-When I journaled after my tour, I wrote that I enjoyed the views, but not the tour from Zurich to Jungfraujoch.
-Since I booked the night before (I was waiting to see what the weather would do because I wanted to make sure I would actually be able to get those views I wanted), I was left with what tour companies were available.
+When I wrote in my journal after my tour, I wrote that I enjoyed the views, but not the tour from Zurich to Jungfraujoch.
+Since I booked the night before (I had waited to see what the weather would do because I wanted to make sure I would actually be able to get those views I wanted), I was left with what tour companies were available.
 I’m sure there are more than one company who run this tour, but I was not very impressed with my tour.

 So Was It Worth It?

 This is a difficult question to answer.
-On the one hand, I would advise not doing the Jungfraujoch as a day tour from Zurich.
+On the one hand, I would advise not doing a day tour from Zurich to Jungfraujoch.
 It’s just a long day and I think there are other, better options to get some amazing views of the Alps.
-On the other hand, this was part of my last Europe trip before the Covid-19 pandemic, so I’m grateful for everything I got to do before we went into lockdown.
+On the other hand, this was part of my last Europe trip before the Covid-19 pandemic, so I’m grateful for everything I got to do before we went into lock down.

 I think my final advice would be the Jungfraujoch is incredibly touristy and if you’re going to visit, visit from somewhere significantly closer.
 Even starting in Interlaken would save some serious travel time (nearly four whole hours on a bus!).
 If you want to go into the Alps, there are better ways to do it.
-That said, you can still take the tour and even if I didn’t love my particular tour, I think a guided tour still makes sense for a trip like this, just to organize all of the transportation logistics.
+That said, you can still take the tour and even if I didn’t love my particular tour, I think a guided tour still makes sense for a trip like this.
+The transportation logistics for the one day would just be a pain.

 Final Thoughts

-It is possible to visit the Jungfraujoch from Zurich, but it will be a very long day even on a tour.
-Personally, I’d recommend looking into other day trips from Zurich.
+It is possible to tour Jungfraujoch from Zurich, but it will be a very long day even on a tour.
+Personally, I’d recommend looking into other day trips from Zurich (such as Vaduz, Liechtenstein).
 Save the Jungfraujoch until you are actually staying at a hotel somewhere significantly closer.

 Continue Your Adventure